Simple Ways to Prevent Colds and Flu

 - Protects the skin

-Do not take olive leaf with blood pressure medications since it lowers blood pressure.
+Do not take the olive leaf with blood pressure medications since it lowers blood pressure.
 Dosage ranges from 500-1000 milligrams daily.

 11)N-Acetyl Cysteine or NAC